2730 Barks: Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Barks measures between 9.87 and 15.830 kilometers in diameter and its surface has an albedo between 0.162 and 0.415.

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a diameter of 24.30 kilometers with an absolute magnitude of 11.8.

 Naming

 This minor planet was named for American cartoonist Carl Barks (1901–2000), best known for the fictional character Scrooge McDuck he created while working at Walt Disney in the late 1940s.
 In many of his stories, he described space exploration and adventure.
-Barks was one of the first to use the term "rubble pile asteroid".
+Barks touched on the idea of ”rubble pile asteroid”, the idea, however not the term!".

 Peter Thomas, an assistant of Cornell University, proposed the idea of naming an asteroid after Barks.
 The approved naming citation was published by the Minor Planet Center on 28 January 1983 (M.P.C.
 7621).
 A week later, Thomas informed Barks by mail about his initiative.